mendix/docs/content/en/docs/appstore/connectors/mqtt.md

 To subscribe to the MQTT broker, follow these steps:

 1. Search for *Subscribe MQTT* in the **Toolbox**.
-2. Drag the *Subscribe MQTT* event into your microflow.
+2. Drag the *Subscribe MQTT* event onto your microflow.
 3. Edit the event to include the following details:
     * **Topic** – topic to subscribe to
     * **OnMessageMicroflow** – microflow to be executed when a message is received on subscribed topic